Arshatt/python_ass2/README.md

 ```

 # Examples
-https://coinmarketcap.com/coins/ all info has been collected from this site, write the name of particular currency, then it shows
+https://coinmarketcap.com/coins/ all info has been collected from this site, write the name of particular currency, then it shows up, you are welcome